 Have you been accused of voyeurism in Ohio?
 You cannot risk your reputation, freedom, and finances by not putting up a strong defense.
 Come to the Law Firm of Bleile & Dawson and work with our sex crimes attorneys in Cincinnati, who have more than 40 years of total legal experience to put to good use for your case.

-Contact us at any time to begin.
+Facing Voyeurism charges?
+Contact us at any time to start discussing your defense.

-Possible Defenses for Voyeurism Charges
+Defenses to Voyeurism Charges in Ohio

 You should never assume that your case cannot be defended.
 With our experience, knowledgeability, and intuition, there is always a way to seek reduced charges, a case dismissal, or a not guilty verdict.
 It begin with sitting down with you to discuss the situation surrounding your arrest, reviewing the supposed evidence to be used by the prosecution, and going from there.

 - Mistaken identity: Acts of voyeurism are generally conducted in dimly-lit settings that allow the alleged perpetrator to conceal themselves.
 It is entirely feasible that a witness or victim could have difficulty identifying the person who actually spied or eavesdropped upon them.
 If the prosecution cannot say beyond a doubt that you were the person who committed voyeurism, then there should be no conviction or case at all.

 - No sexual intent: An important element of voyeurism charges is the purpose behind the spying or eavesdropping.
 The law describes the act as one in pursuit of sexual pleasure.
 If you were not intending to gain any sort of sexual gratification from the intrusion, then you were not committing voyeurism.
 It could be possible to have your charges lessened or dropped.